 Initially we need to define a set of core concepts that best lend themselves to this approach, and organize them into one or more sets that naturally build on each other, to avoid the problem of existing databases that do not lead a user through a good learning path.
 Then we will create the 3D printable models and/or electronics project, and write supporting text.

-For the Hackaday project, we plan to create at least two modules: one based on a 3D printable model and one on an electronics demonstration.
+For the Hackaday project, we plan to create several modules composed of electronic and mechanical parts, and of course some 3D prints.
 A module will contain a concept, directions to create a physical model, and various applications of the concept involved.